harshmasiwal/harshmasiwal/README.md

 👀 I'm extremely passionate about Data Engineering and Big Data.

-🌱 I've masterful expertise in SQL, Python, and Apache Spark.
+🌱 I've masterful expertise in SQL, Python, and PySpark.
 My skills extend to designing and optimizing data pipelines, data cleaning, and data orchestration tools, and I'm well-versed in cloud platforms like Azure.

 🚀Constantly seek opportunities to apply my vast knowledge to real-world projects.